Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

 ### `default`

-The default strategy is meant as a good middle ground for general graphql queries, where it's difficult to assert a clear cost strategy, so every operation has a cost of 1.
+The default strategy is meant as a good middle ground for general GraphQL queries, where it's difficult to assert a clear cost strategy, so every operation has a cost of 1.